Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 And the Truman Library/Museum in Independence, Missouri, has this one.

-Indianapolis, Indiana has markers to remember the Lincoln funeral train and its stop on the way from Washington D.C. to Springfield, Illinois.
+Indianapolis, Indiana, has markers to remember the Lincoln funeral train and its stop on the way from Washington D.C. to Springfield, Illinois.

 We found teenage Lincoln in Fort Wayne, Indiana.